craicoverflow/louisebot/README.md

-# louisebot
+# thats_a_repost_bot

-Louisebot 🤖 is a simple bot to keep an eye on your subreddit for duplicate submissions and leave a comment including a link to the previous submission.
+_thats_a_repost_bot_ 🤖 is a simple bot to keep an eye on your subreddit for duplicate submissions and leave a comment including a link to the previous submission.

 This bot was made with [Python](https://www.python.org) and [PRAW: The Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest).

 ## Contact me

-Have a question about Louisebot?
+Have a question about _thats_a_repost_bot_?
 Email at me at hello@endaphelan.me